kolenaIO/kolena/docs/metrics/index.md

 ---
-icon: kolena/metrics-guide-16
+icon: kolena/metrics-glossary-16
 ---

-# :kolena-metrics-guide-20: Metrics Guide
+# :kolena-metrics-glossary-20: Metrics Glossary

 This section contains guides for different metrics used to measure model performance.